subugoe/hansexport/README.md

 Install the dependencies with `composer install`, add the `LIST_VIEW_URL` and `DETAIL_VIEW_URL` environment variables and start the export with `./bin/console app:import `.

+Another method is to build it with docker `docker build -t hansexport .` and start it with `docker run -it --rm hansexport`.